lmnaslimited/wedha/lms/Framework/01-LENS-Framework.md

 Get familiar with LENS architecture, core components, and basic concepts.

-### Lesson 2 : Creating and Managing DocTypes
+### Lesson 2 : Users, Roles and Permissions

-Learn how to create and manage custom DocTypes.
+Learn how to create and manage roles and their permissions.

-### Lesson 3 : Scripting and Customization
+### Lesson 3 : Understanding Do

 Use LENS scripting features to customize behavior and functionality.